evilpan/fSocks/drafts/README.md

 For every CONNECT request from SOCKS, we do:

-1) negotiate with server using username/password
+1) negotiate with server using password
 2) when succeeded, get a random cipher from server
 3) use this cipher to fuzzy the following TCP streams

+for detail protocol infomation, see [protocol.md](protocol.md).

 ## encryption

-In step(1), we MUST encrypt the username/password, in a way that even some evil man in the middle capture the packet, they **CAN NOT**:
+In step(1), we MUST encrypt the password, in a way that even some evil man in the middle capture the packet, they **CAN NOT**:

 - restore the plain text infomation from the packet
 - replay the negotiation using the packet